Aldlevine/blush/ROADMAP.md

 - [ ] ~~Fix word escaping (some sequences, like `\a` aren't handled)~~
 - [ ] Make escaping follow bash rules instead of zsh rules.
 - [ ] Enable escaping of `$` character to prevent substitution
-- [ ] Make subshell substitution work with assignments
+- [x] Make subshell substitution work with assignments
+- [ ] Exports don't work with assignments
+- [ ] Don't crash on bad file descriptors

 ### Core